papadanku/ShaderCell/README.md

 2. **Name Your Workspace**: Type "ReShadeFX Workspace" (or your preferred name) into the prompt.
 3. **Save**: Press "Save" to create the workspace.

-### Step 3: Add GeminiFX Knowledge to AnythingLLM
+### Step 3: Add ArtificialFX Knowledge to AnythingLLM

-Now, add the GeminiFX knowledge files to your "ReShadeFX Workspace":
+Now, add the ArtificialFX knowledge files to your "ReShadeFX Workspace":

 1. **Upload Files**: In your workspace, locate and click the upload icon.
 It's next to the workspace name ("ReShadeFX Workspace") and the gear icon.
-2. **Drag and Drop**: Drag all files from your GeminiFX project's `Source/Knowledge` folder into the upload area.
+2. **Drag and Drop**: Drag all files from your ArtificialFX project's `Source/Knowledge` folder into the upload area.
 3. **Select Files**: Confirm the selected files within the upload box.
 4. **Move to Workspace**: Click the white "Move to Workspace" button at the bottom of the box.
 5. **Embed Files**: AnythingLLM will now embed these files using its chosen embedding engine.
 This may take some time.